The Fashionably Femme Guide to St. Louis

 We did an AirBnb here and now, of course, I can’t find the listing anywhere.
 But basically, there’s some really cute places to stay if you check out the site.
 We found an entire small house to ourselves complete with washer and dryer in the basement, adorable little yard, and a garage for parking the Toyota at night.

 Thanks for reading.
 Where are your favorite places to visit in St. Louis?
-Share them in the comments for when I go back in October!
+Share them in the comments!